 Most buses have toilets inside, they also provide a bottle of water or a small snack.
 There will be AC and the seats are reclined up well that you can almost lie down.
 Although for Europeans and Westerns, the seat can be a little too short or not wide enough.

 The bus should drop you off right at Mui Ne town proper or if your hostel or hotel is on the way (main road), you can always ask them to drop you right in front of it.

-Unfortunately, there is no train that will take you right in Mui Ne.
+Unfortunately, there is no train that will take you right to Mui Ne.
 The nearest train station is in Binh Thuan which will require you to take a taxi for about 40 kilometres.
-You can also arrange a pickup from here with your hostel or hotel if you prefer to take the train instead of the bus.
+You can also arrange a pick up from here with your hostel or hotel if you prefer to take the train instead of the bus.
 You can find more information about this option here.

 HOW TO GET AROUND MUI NE AND PHAN THIET

 Getting around Mui Ne should not be a problem.
 There are a lot of ways you can choose from; either by taxi, motorbike (to drive yourself) or get on a motorbike taxi.